• Home

 • Tweet

 Having a long waist means your natural waistline sits lower on your body, in other words, the distance between your shoulders and your natural waist is longer than those with a balanced (average) waist.
-I know this from first hand experience, as my waist is also long.

 Having a longer waist sometimes is used interchangeably with having a long torso.
 However, they are not exactly the same concept.
 Having a longer waist means your waistline sits lower, which implies your legs are shorter and therefore your torso is longer.
 However, long waist is not the only reason that leads to a long torso.